-During the Design phase, the design team conducted design research using CDA's Frontier Insights tool which includes interviews with 120 citizens across 15 of Kabul's 22 districts to build an understanding of their uptake of technology, their access to information, consumption of local media outlets, their perspectives on local government service delivery, and access to and adoption of mobile money platforms (among other topics).
-This design research, while not a scientifically representative sample of all citizens of Kabul, provides the design team with a starting to point to challenge or validate initial assumptions about how the people of Kabul use technology and how they relate to their Municipal Authorities.
+During the Design phase, the design team conducted design research using CDA's Frontier Insights[®] tool which includes interviews with 825 citizens across the four Regional Hub Municipalities to build an understanding of their uptake of technology, their access to information, consumption of local media outlets, their perspectives on local government service delivery, and access to and adoption of mobile money platforms (among other topics).
+This design research, while not a scientifically representative sample of all citizens of the four Regional Hub Municipalities, provides the design team with a starting to point to challenge or validate initial assumptions about how the people in these municipalities use technology and how they relate to their Municipal Authorities.

-Subsequently, the design team hosted a design thinking session with representatives of the SHAHAR project, the Municipality of Kabul, local civil society, and youth representatives.
+Subsequently, the design team hosted a design thinking session with representatives of the SHAHAR project, the Municipalities of Kandahar, Herat, Jalalabad and Mazar-e-Sharif, local civil society, DMM and youth representatives.
 During the session, participants were asked to contribute ideas on the app's appearance, its content, its function, and its name.
-These ideas were sourced bottom-up, from small groups of 4, then voted on among the entire group of 25, modeling the democratic process.
-Beyond the opportunity to surface ideas from the bottom-up, this session was a chance to for each of these actors and institutions to meet each other face to face and understand each other's interests and preferences.
+These ideas were sourced bottom-up, from small groups of 4, then voted on among the entire group of 37, modeling the democratic process.
+Beyond the opportunity to suggest ideas from the bottom-up, this session was a chance for each of these actors and institutions to meet each other face to face and understand each other's' interests and preferences.

 The suggestions and ideas collected from both Frontier Insights and the design thinking session are not definitive.
-Rather, the design team triangulated the best ideas, limited by the availability of relevant data, the project's timeline, and the interests of Kabul Municipality and the SHAHAR project.
+Rather, the design team has triangulated the best ideas, limited by the availability of relevant data, the project's timeline, and the interests of four Regional Hub Municipalities, the Deputy Ministry of Municipalities, and the SHAHAR project.

-For more information on the design phase, including both Frontier Insights and the design thinking session, please review this slide presentation and see this blog post: Citizen-Centered Design and Frontier Insights in Kabul [https://dai-global-digital.com/citizen-centered-design-and-frontier-insights-in-kabul-municipality.html]
+For more information on the design phase, including both Frontier Insights® and the design thinking session, please review this slide presentation and see this blog post: Citizen-Centered Design and Frontier Insights in four Regional Hub Municipalities. [http://bit.ly/Provincial-Design-Results]